 Paragraph on Disaster Management in 100 Words

+Disaster management is the organisation and use of resources to respond to such emergencies needed during the time of disasters to save lives.
 India is prone to various types of disasters due to its geographical conditions.
-Some of the major natural disasters in India are cyclones, floods, droughts, landslides, earthquakes, storms, etc. Each year, some part of the country faces a disaster and the government takes necessary actions for the same.
+Some of the major natural disasters in India are cyclones, floods, droughts, landslides, earthquakes, storms, etc. Each year, some part of the country faces a disaster, and the government takes necessary actions for the same.
 These disasters cause economic crises and loss of human lives.
-They also cause damage to a number of public and private properties resulting in hunger, unemployment, loss of lives, etc. Disaster management is the organisation and use of resources to respond to such emergencies needed during the time of disasters to save lives.
+They also cause damage to a number of public and private properties resulting in hunger, unemployment, loss of lives, etc.

 Paragraph on Disaster Management in 150 Words

 Disaster management is defined as the organisation and use of resources as well as duties in order to respond to various emergency circumstances, whether they are man-made or natural disasters.
-It focuses on preparing people for a wide range of disasters and assisting them in responding more effectively as well as ensuring recovery, and reducing the total damage.
-Each year the world faces a kind of disaster which brings in many kinds of crises and loss of human lives.
-Some of the major disasters in India are the 1999 super cyclone in Odisha, the 2001 Bhuj Earthquake, the 2004 Tsunami, etc. Whenever the country goes through such disasters, the government takes necessary actions.
-Disaster management is therefore needed to reduce the impacts of these disastrous situations that might occur anytime.
-Disaster management structures and plans different methods to reduce the impact of these disasters and various ways to tackle such emergencies so that lives can be saved.
+It focuses on preparing people for a wide range of disasters and assisting them in responding more effectively, as well as ensuring recovery and reducing the total damage.
+Each year the world faces a number of disasters which brings in many kinds of crises and loss of human lives.
+Some of the major disasters in India are the 1999 super cyclone in Odisha, the 2001 Bhuj Earthquake and the 2004 Tsunami.
+Whenever the country goes through such disasters, the government takes necessary actions.
+Disaster management forums structure and plan different methods to reduce the impact of these disasters and various ways to tackle such emergencies so that lives can be saved.